Integrability of Goldilocks quantum cellular automata: Introduction

+Classical computers can simulate some integrable quantum systems.
 The simplest quantum-integrability setting involves noninteracting, or \emph{free}, dynamics.
-Free fermions can be classically simulated efficiently~\cite{terhal2002classical,bravyi2004lagrangian,surace2022fermionic}.
-Qubits can map onto fermions via the Jordan-Wigner (JW) transformation~\cite{jordan1928uber,lieb1961two,cabrera1987role,li2022higher}.
-However, it is nontrivial to identify whether a given unitary-gate sequence maps onto a noninteracting one \footnote{An elegant graph-theoretic solution for Hamiltonians was recently presented~\cite{chapman2020characterization}.
-However, not all Hamiltonians with free-fermionic spectra admit of JW mappings to fermion bilinears~\cite{fendley2019free,alcaraz2020free,elman2021free,chapman2023unified,fendley2023free,pozsgay2024quantum}.}.
+Classical computers can simulate free fermions prepared in Gaussian states~\cite{terhal2002classical,bravyi2004lagrangian,surace2022fermionic}.
+The Jordan-Wigner (JW) transformation can map qubits to fermions~\cite{jordan1928uber,lieb1961two,cabrera1987role,li2022higher}.
+However, it is nontrivial to identify whether a unitary-gate sequence maps to a noninteracting one.\footnote{An elegant graph-theoretic solution for identifying Hamiltonians that generate noninteracting dynamics appeared recently~\cite{chapman2020characterization}.
+However, not all Hamiltonians with free-fermionic spectra can be cast, via JW mappings, as sums of terms bilinear in fermionic operators~\cite{fendley2019free,alcaraz2020free,elman2021free,chapman2023unified,fendley2023free,vernier2025hilbert}.} Classical computers cannot necessarily simulate (i) integrable interacting systems or (ii) free fermions prepared in non-Gaussian states.

-We identify Goldilocks QCA that map onto free fermions, presenting two independent proofs.
+We identify Goldilocks QCA that map to free fermions, presenting two proofs.
 One relies on a JW transformation; and one, on a map from the integrable six-vertex model.
-Furthermore, we compute conserved quantities (\emph{charges}) and use them to predict expectation values' time-averaged thermodynamic limits.
-Efficient, finite-size classical simulations support our predictions.
+This work's novelty stems partially from the lack of any systematic procedure for identifying noninteracting-fermionic QCA.
+Furthermore, we compute conserved quantities (\emph{charges}) and use them to predict time-averaged expectation values.
 Unlike their free-fermionic counterparts, generic Goldilocks QCA appear nonintegrable according to three lines of evidence: each conserves only one local charge, local observables' expectation values equilibrate to values predictable from that charge alone, and each QCA displays quasienergy-level statistics consistent with quantum chaos.
-Therefore, we present a parametric model that has tunable integrability properties and tunable conservation laws.
-More generally, our work elevates digital QCA as a practical tool for testing quantum hardware.
+In summary, we present a parametric model that has tunable integrability properties and tunable conservation laws.
+Our work elevates digital QCA as a practical tool for benchmarking large quantum computers.
+For instance, one could implement our integrable QCA and measure charges' expectation values at various times.
+Any experimentally observed violation of conservation would imply an experimental error.

+The rest of this work is organized as follows.
+Section~\ref{sec:the_model} introduces digital QCA.
+Section~\ref{sec:integrable_QCA} contains our main results.
+There, we identify the QCA for which we can prove a free-fermionic mapping (Sections~\ref{sec:mapping_JW} and ~\ref{sec:mapping_six_v_proof}).
+Also, we exhibit a family of conservation laws (Sec.~\ref{sec:identify_charges}).
+Section~\ref{sec:simulation_dynamics} presents our simulations of QCA dyanmaics and numerical results of level statistics.
+Section~\ref{sec:outlook} relates our conclusions.